ericwindmill/flutter_by_example/angel-server/web/content/dart/0_about_dart/about_dart.md

 Dart is a programming language.
 And programming languages can be, as it turns out, hard to learn.
 The fundamentals of Dart are similar to all higher-level languages.
-You’ll find familiarity in Dart syntax if you’re coming from JavaScript, Java, or any other C-like language.
-You’ll feel comfortable with Dart’s object-oriented design if you’re coming from Ruby or Python.
+You'll find familiarity in Dart syntax if you're coming from JavaScript, Java, or any other C-like language.
+You'll feel comfortable with Dart's object-oriented design if you're coming from Ruby or Python.

 Dart excels at being a "safe" language to learn.
 Google didn't set out to create anything innovative with Dart.
 Google wanted to make a language that